SAP/jenkins-library/documentation/docs/steps/cnbBuild.md

 To run the `cnbBuild` with a different builder, you can specify the `dockerImage` parameter.
 Without specifying it, the step will run with the `paketobuildpacks/builder:full` builder.

+#### Default Excludes

+When building images, these files/folders are excluded from the build by default:

+* Piper binary: `piper`
+* Piper configuration folder: `.pipeline`
+* Git folder: `.git`

+This behavior can be overwritten by using the respective sections in [`project.toml`](https://buildpacks.io/docs/reference/config/project-descriptor/).
+Keep in mind that by doing so, no default excludes will be applied by the `cnbBuild` step at all.

 ## ${docGenConfiguration}

 ## ${docJenkinsPluginDependencies}